feltz/bombjack/README.md

 # bombjack
 Clone of an old arcade game which was ported to several plateforms like Amstrad CPC, etc.

+The game is hosted in Itch.io : https://fongor74.itch.io/bombjack

 The code is splitted in two parts:

 # The game itself